 Day 4 Omarama – Oamaru

 Today’s bike ride takes us down the Waitaki Valley.
-The first 24km section takes you from Omarama to Lake Bemore via Sailers Cutting and a lovely bike trail alongside the lake.
-The next 30km section follows the Benmore Dam, past the power station and along the pleasant sealed road beside Lake Aviemore.
-From here we follow the Waitaki River down the valley to Kurow (14km).
-Enjoy an optional wine tasting at Kurow Valley Wines before we load up our bikes and drive to Oamaru.
-Settle into our comfortable hotel for the next two evenings and enjoy a meal out in the historic precinct.
+Firstly we bike from Omarama to Lake Bemore via Sailors Cutting on a lovely bike trail alongside the lake.
+Then the next section follows Benmore Dam, past the power station and along the pleasant sealed road beside Lake Aviemore.
+From here we follow the Waitaki River down the valley to Kurow and (conditions pending) onto Duntroon.
+This section features an ancient Maori rock drawing site.
+In Duntroon explore the township and enjoy a beverage in the country hotel before we transfer a short distance to the town of Oamaru and our accommodation for the next two evenings.

 Day 5 Oamaru